Eating Well on Pesach: Shiurim for Matzah and Wine for Healthy Individuals and Those With Diabetes or Other Medical Conditions

 Matzah

 The guidelines for minimum shiurim for matzah shown below are based on the psak of Rav Moshe Heineman shlit”a.
-For hand matzah, these calculations are based on Pupa-Tzelem matzos, which are approximately 9 matzos/lb.
-Note that matzos baked by other matzah bakeries have different sizes and measurements, which will affect the amount required for a shiur as well as […]
+For hand matzos, the regular shiurim are based on the AVERAGE SIZE Pupa-Tzelem matzos.
+The regular shiurim for machine matzos are based on the AVERAGE SIZE of the brand indicated.
+Note that matzos baked by other matzah bakeries have […]

 Halachos of Taking Medicine on Pesach